kevin-labtani/Docker-Kubernetes/README.md

 In the _Task definition_, we can tell aws how to run our containers, think of the task as one remote machine that runs one or more containers.
 We're using **FARGATE** by default, so aws isn't really running an EC2 istance for our container, it runs it in serverless mode and starts the container whenever there's a request to it, so we just pay for the time the container is executed, not the time it's just sitting around idle.
 Just click _Next_

-In the _Service_ tab, we can control how a task should be executed, it's here we could rg. add a load balancer, jut click _Next_
+In the _Service_ tab, we can control how a task should be executed, it's here we could eg. add a load balancer, jut click _Next_

 In the _Cluster_ tab, we configure the overall network in which our services run.
 If we had mutiple containers, we could group multiple containers in one cluster so they all can communicate to each other, jut click _Next_